VhutaliM/bright_coffee_shop_case_study/README.md

 - Standardized column names and formats to eliminate inconsistencies
 - Cleaned and structured a large transactional dataset
 - Created new features:
+  - Day name
-  - Month
+  - Month name
-  - Day of week
+  - Day of month
+  - Day classificatin
-  - Time of day
+  - Time classification
+  - Spend category
+  - Revenue
 - Processed data using SQL in Databricks and exported to Excel

 ---